MISSING LINKS

 I. Wilcotts of Boston MA.

-III.
+II.
 Thomas Willcutts of North Carolina.

-IV.
+III.
 Hiram Wolcott of Wyoming Co.
 PA.

 I. WILCOTTS OF BOSTON MA